vu-sa/ataskaita2022/ataskaita2022/en/darni-bendruomene/pkp.md

 _During the reference period, the project activities were coordinated by Urtė Marija Kasnikauskaitė._

-_Students - for pupils, pupils - for students_ (SMMS) -- a three-day
+_Students - for pupils, pupils - for students_ (SMMS) – three-day
 camp is organized by VU SR for students of older classes who want to get acquainted with student life and study opportunities.
-This year, the camp was organized face-to-face -- due to the prevailing pandemic situation in Lithuania, this project was transferred to Discord platform for two years in a row.
+This year, the camp was organized face-to-face – due to the prevailing pandemic situation in Lithuania, this project was transferred to Discord platform for two years in a row.
 This year\'s SMMS camp took place at the General Jonas Zemaitis Military Academy of Lithuania, with which we have been